Every quesadilla brings a different experience.

 The bowl is different from similar dishes at competing establishments—instead of putting the ingredients on top of each other in a dish, the plate is laid out with each food placed next to each other creating a map of colors.
 You might not want to eat it, because then you won’t be able to look at it.

 That’s a common theme at Chilacates: everything is visually appealing.
 The moment you walk in, your eyes are glued to a giant mural of Frida Kahlo on the right wall, one that was painted by Ray Liriano—a Boston-based artist and musician—in just a few months.
 Abreu said that it took longer than it normally would because the artist was working in the building in December—before it had heat.

 Chilacates is expanding from its original Jamaica Plain location and the second location on Amory Street in Boston.
 Abreu said he’s had people traveling from far away to visit his stores—one family at the Chestnut Hill location told him they came from Wellesley to celebrate their son’s birthday.

-Chilacates is next to Polka Dog Bakery in the strip that also has Legal Seafoods and Shake Shack.
-The Street is just a parking lot away from Star Market on Boylston Street, and Abreu’s selection of this new spot was intentional.
+Chilacates is next to Polka Dog Bakery in the strip that also has Legal Seafoods, Shake Shack, and Star Market on Boylston Street—Abreu’s selection of this new spot was intentional.

 “I felt like there wasn’t a lot of flavor around here,” he said.
 “We’re bringing some street to The Street.”